fullstack-hy2020/fullstack-hy2020.github.io/src/content/13/en/part13a.md

 })
 ```

 A few comments on the code.
-There is nothing very surprising about the <i>Note</i> definition of the model, each column has a type defined, plus other properties if needed, such as whether it is the main key of the table.
-The second parameter in the model definition contains the <i>sequelize</i> attribute and other configuration information.
-We noted that the table does not have frequently used timestamp columns (created\_at and updated\_at).
+There is nothing very surprising about the <i>Note</i> definition of the model, each columm has a type defined, as well as other properties if necessary, such as whether it is the main key of the table.
+The second parameter in the model definition contains the <i>sequelize</i> attribute as well as other configuration information.
+We also defined that the table does not have frequently used timestamp columns (created\_at and updated\_at).

-We also specified that table names are inferred from model names using the "underscored" technique.
-In practice, this means that if a model name is <i>Note</i>, as in our case, the name of the corresponding table is inferred from the lowercase plural of <i>notes</i>.
-If, on the other hand, the name of the model were "two-part", e.g. <i>StudyGroup</i>, the name of the table would be <i>study_groups</i>.
+We also defined <i>underscored: true</i>, which means that table names are derived from model names as plural [snake case](https://en.wikipedia.org/wiki/Snake_case) versions.
+Practically this means that, if the name of the model, as in our case is "Note", then the name of the corresponding table is the plural of the name written in a small initial letter, i.e. <i>notes</i>.
+If, on the other hand, the name of the model would be "two-part", e.g. <i>StudyGroup</i>, then the name of the table would be <i>study_groups</i>.
 Instead of automatically inferring table names, Sequelize also allows explicitly defining table names.

-The same naming convention applies to columns.
-If we had specified that a note is associated with <i>creationYear</i>, i.e. information about the year it was created, we would define it in the model as follows:
+The same naming policy applies to columns as well.
+If we had defined that a note is associated with <i>creationYear</i>, i.e. information about the year it was created, we would define it in the model as follows:

 ```js
 Note.init({